fhalab/SSMuLA/README.md

 ```
 python -m tests.local_optima
 ```
-with more detailed options specified within the test file
+refer to the test file and the script documentation for further details
 * Calculate local optima with `calc_local_optima` function in `SSMuLA.local_optima`

 #### Pairwise epistasis